Skip to main content

 Best Times for Chimney Services

-1. Late Summer/Early Fall (August-September): This is prime time for inspections and cleaning before heating season.
-We’re busy, but not slammed, and you can get scheduled relatively quickly.
+1. Late Summer/Early Fall (August-September): Prime time for inspections and cleaning before heating season.
+We’re busy but not slammed, so you can usually get on the schedule fast.

 2. Spring (April-May): Great for repairs and installations.
-The weather is cooperative, and you’re not in a rush because heating season is over.
+The weather plays nice and there’s no rush, since heating season is behind you.

 3. Winter (December-February): Emergency repairs only.
-Some work can’t be done when it’s below freezing, and you’ll pay premium rates for emergency service.
+Some work just can’t be done below freezing, and emergency rates are higher.

-4. Avoid Peak Times (October-November): Everyone remembers their chimney right before they need it.
-Expect longer wait times and limited scheduling flexibility.
+4. Avoid Peak Times (October-November): Everybody remembers their chimney the week they want to use it.
+Expect longer waits and tight scheduling.

-The National Fire Protection Association recommends annual inspections regardless of how much you use your fireplace.
-In Timnath, where we see significant weather extremes, I’d say that’s the absolute minimum.
-If you burn wood regularly (more than 30 fires per season), consider a mid-season inspection as well.
+The National Fire Protection Association recommends an annual inspection no matter how much you use your fireplace.
+In Timnath, with our weather extremes, I’d call that the bare minimum.
+If you burn wood a lot, say more than 30 fires a season, think about a mid-season check too.
+You can read the official guidance straight from the National Fire Protection Association if you want the source.

-What’s the difference between levels of chimney inspections?
+What’s the difference between the levels of chimney inspections?

-Great question.
-Level 1 is a basic visual inspection—this is what comes with our $199 cleaning service.
-Level 2 includes a video camera inspection of the flue interior and is required when you’re selling a home or changing the fuel type.
-Level 3 involves removing components to inspect hidden areas and is only needed when serious problems are suspected.
+Good question.
+A Level 1 is a basic visual inspection, which is what comes with our $199 cleaning.
+A Level 2 adds a video camera run through the flue and is required when you’re selling a home or switching fuel types.
+A Level 3 means removing parts of the chimney to inspect hidden areas, and you only need that when somebody suspects a serious hidden problem.

 Can I clean my own chimney?

 Legally?
-Yes.
-Advisably?
-No. Beyond the obvious safety concerns of working on a roof, there’s the expertise factor.
-I’ve been doing this for years, and I still occasionally find issues that surprise me.
-A homeowner doing DIY cleaning might remove the soot but miss the cracked flue tile, which is a serious safety hazard.
+Sure.
+Smart?
+Not really.
+Beyond the obvious danger of working up on a roof, there’s the experience gap.
+I’ve been doing this for years and I still find things that surprise me.
+A homeowner might brush out the soot but walk right past a cracked flue tile, and that crack is a genuine safety hazard.

 Why is chimney work so expensive?